amorphid/bag/README.md

 # Bag

-A collection of structured data bags, in the form of structs.
+A collection of structured data bags, in the form of Elixir structs.

 ## Installation